Member (MCIfA)

 List of projects/publications/grey literature

-Please list any relevant projects, publications or grey literature from your work in the last 2 years in the statement template or online form.
-Where work is co-authored or the authors not defined, please indicate which part(s) you were responsible for.
-You can also highlight those you are including as your examples of work.
+Please list any relevant projects, publications or grey literature from your work in the last two years.
+Where work is co-authored or the authors are not defined, please indicate which part(s) you were responsible for.

 If you do not have any publications, you are still eligible to apply.